com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 }
 ```

-This would build a project laid out as follows:
+Both of these would build a project laid out as follows:

 ```
 build.sc
 foo/
     src/
-        Main.scala
+        FileA.java
+        FileB.scala
     resources/
         ...
 out/